-Health - Linsay is all for it.
-She's written articles and ghostwritten blogs on topics such as healthy eating, excercising, heart-healthy cooking, vitamins and weight loss.
-She's also created all of the content for a start-up that incorporates nutrition, exercise and mindfulness with a healthy dose of super deep thoughts.
+Health - Linsay is all for it!
+She's written articles, features and blogs on topics like healthy eating, exercising, heart-healthy cooking, vitamins and weight loss.
+She's also the writer/editor for Pureformance.com, an innovative wellness/fitness start-up that incorporates nutrition, exercise and mindfulness with a healthy dose of super deep thoughts.
 Yay for philosophy and exercise!
-Her work appears on sites like Hidden Valley Ranch, AZ Central, Livestrong and FRS .
+Her work appears on sites like Houston Chronicle, AZ Central, Global Post, Pureformance, Livestrong and FRS .

 Not many things are more exciting than air ducts, HVAC systems and cement fiber siding.
 Linsay knows this because she's written about all of them, including a rewrite of an entire air duct website as well as home improvement articles on topics like kitchen remodels, landscaping and foundation repair.

 Linsay can be funny, especially after she's had a few drinks -- not that she would ever drink and write, how dare you suggest it!
 However now that Linsay has kids, she has to keep her constant snark monologue to herself, rather than uttering it out loud and damaging their tender, fragile psyches.
 However, that's good news for you, because her built-up reservoir of snide observations on the human condition must have an outlet lest her head explode.
 And if she runs out of ideas, she just inserts the word "Santorum."
 Seriously, try it.
 Works every time!

 Like everyone, Linsay believes that insurance is an inherently exciting, sexy and glamorous topic -- ahem -- but she does her best to spice it up even further.
 Just TRY to keep from laughing out loud while you read her writing sample about Florida's no-fault insurance law.
-She's also written about several aspects of the insurance industry, from personal health to auto, and her work appears on sites such as Allstate, Pacific United Insurance and several other independent insurance company pages.
+She's also written about several aspects of the insurance industry, from personal health to auto, and her work appears on national and local, independent insurance company pages.